 IDV was able to empower institutional leaders, together with local leaders from school and community, to work together to accomplish the task.

 The results of the project can be seen in the following video.

-The work was performed in less than three weeks, particularly thanks to community support of the people of Picos Village, the Secretary of Education, and the City of Itiúba.
+The work was performed in less than three weeks, particularly thanks to the community support of the people of Picos Village, the Secretary of Education, and the City of Itiúba.

-Previously, water had to be supplied to the town as needed by water truck.
+Previously, water had to be supplied to the town as needed by the water truck.
 The new tanks allow the community to store water brought in by truck, but also to capture rainwater.

 According to Prof. Jairo, 110 families are now benefiting from the completion of the cisterns and collection systems.

-Meanwhile, the project “Water for Life” was selected in the category field experience by Mandacaru Award.
+Meanwhile, the project “Water for Life” was selected in the category of field experience by Mandacaru Award.
 The award is part of the set of actions of the Cisterns Program, coordinated by the Ministry of Social Development and Fight against Hunger (MDS), through the National Secretariat for Food and Nutritional Security, in partnership with the Spanish Agency of International Cooperation for Development (AECID) and the Brazil Sustainable Environmental Institute (IABS).

 We are very glad to be able to bring new possibilities for better living in the semi-arid region of Brazil.

 We thank Rosângela and IDP for completing this excellent project, the latest in an important series of projects in Itiúba.
 We again extend our gratitude to the Elmo Foundation for providing the funding.